Irrational base discrete weighted transform

 In mathematics, the irrational base discrete weighted transform (IBDWT) is a variant of the fast Fourier transform using an irrational base; it was developed by Richard Crandall (Reed College), Barry Fagin (Dartmouth College) and Joshua Doenias (NeXT Software) in the early 1990s using Mathematica.
+It implies a fast, practical implementation of large-number modular multiplication on modern computers, at asymptotically 2× faster than non-modular FFT multiplication.